xp44mm/Notebook/Compilers/left-right.md

 \end{array}
 $$

 The complete sets of LR(0) items for this grammar were shown in Fig. 4.39.
-The kernels of these items are shown in Fig. 4.44. $\Box$
+The kernels of these items are shown in Fig. 4.44. □

 $$
 \begin{array}{llll}